0niv001/rwTraining/Coding/JAVA.md

 - Constructors are methods called when an object is created.
 - Can have overloaded constructors, just like with methods - use instead of default values?
 ## Principles
+- **Abstraction**
-- Abstraction - Focus on key features to better manage complexity.
+	- Focus on key features to better manage complexity, allows for more efficient and manageable code.
+	- Classes - Cannot be instantiated (cannot create objects from it), it is used as a blueprint for other classes, allows to create hierarchy.
+	- Methods - Do not have an implementation, defined in abstract class.
+They are implemented in subclasses.
+	- Constructors - Initialise variables common in all subclasses, less duplication.
+- **Interfaces**
+	- Way of defining set of methods that class must implement.
+	- Allow separation of definition of data type from implementation
+	- Code becomes easier to write, reuse and modular.
+	- Can have as many interfaces into a class, as opposed to single abstract inheritance.
+	- Different rules for different interfaces, hence why they are not implemented in abstract classes.
+	- Define using interface keyword.
+	- Can define constants, and methods are implicitly public and abstract and can't have implementation.
+	- Should be well documented, and public access modifiers, other best practices should be adhered to as well.
+	-
+- **Encapsulation**
-- Encapsulation - Hide irrelevant details in implementation, leaving only important stuff, code is easier to maintain and robust. !!
+	- Hide irrelevant details in implementation, leaving only important stuff, code is easier to maintain and robust. !!
 Use access modifiers.
 	- Getters and setters - way to access and modify attributes of an object, allowing for better integrity and security.
 	- use prefix get for getters and set for setters.
+- **Inheritance**
-- Inheritance - Create new classes based on previous ones, less repetition, more organised and modular code.
+	- Create new classes based on previous ones, less repetition, more organised and modular code.
 	- Parent referred to as superclass, child referred as subclass.
 	- Child inherits properties and methods of superclass, and can have additional ones.
 	- Types of inheritance:
-		- Single: Inherit from only one superclass (most used type)
+		- *Single*: Inherit from only one superclass (most used type)
-		- Multiple: Inherit from multiple superclasses.
+		- *Multiple*: Inherit from multiple superclasses.
-		- Multilevel: Subclass inheriting from superclass which inherits from superclass before.
+		- *Multilevel*: Subclass inheriting from superclass which inherits from superclass before.
-		- Hierarchical: Multiple subclasses inherit from single superclass, used to create hierarchy.
+		- *Hierarchical*: Multiple subclasses inherit from single superclass, used to create hierarchy.
 	- Super - Keyword used to refer to super class.
 Allows access to properties and methods not available from subclass.
-	- Upcasting: Casting from subclass to superclass.
+	- *Upcasting*: Casting from subclass to superclass.
-	- Downcasting: Casting from superclass to subclass.
+	- *Downcasting*: Casting from superclass to subclass.
+- **Polymorphism**
-- Polymorphism - Use objects of different classes interchangeably, more flexible and reusable code.
+	- Use objects of different classes interchangeably, more flexible and reusable code.
 	- Compile time: Method overloading, compiler chooses which method to call.
 	- Run-time: Method overriding, method called is determined at runtime.
 	- Dynamic method dispatch: Call to overridden method is resolved at runtime instead of compile.